hpe-storage/scod/README.md

 ```

 ## Admonitions
-Adding Spinx-style exclaimations into the docs is encouraged to emphasize a point in a paragraph.
+Adding Spinx-style exclamations into the docs is encouraged to emphasize a point in a paragraph.
 Triple bangs will be translated to an admonition block.

 ```
 !!! note